An Early History of Heavy Water: World War II: Germany

 In a second commando operation, on 28th February 1943, Norwegian saboteurs guided by Tronstad (in London) and Brun (locally) destroyed the Rjukan electrolysis plant, with the loss of 500kg of heavy water.
 This highly economical and clinical operation has long been celebrated in Norway, particularly in the Rjukan area, where residents retrace each year on July 1 (note not in February!) the steps of the commandos down from the Hardanger Plateau where they gathered prior to the attack.
 In a war that killed maybe 50 million people, this courageous action, which resulted in no injuries and, mercifully, no reprisals, is well worth remembering.

-The plant was, however, quickly repaired and General Groves, fulminating against British control of Norwegian special operations, ordered the job to be done properly, by massive air bombardment.
-This followed in 16th November 1943 and resulted in considerable loss of civilian life and minimal damage the electrolysis building.
+The plant was, however, quickly repaired and General Groves, fulminating against British control of Norwegian special operations, ordered the job to be done ``properly": by massive air bombardment.
+A major air raid by the USAAF followed on 16th November 1943 and resulted in considerable loss of civilian life and minimal damage to the electrolysis building.
 Clearly the Allies thought nuclear fission worth pursuing, even if the German Army didn't.
 It was decided to ship all the heavy water and its production to Germany, mostly because of the fear that further raids might endanger explosives production at Vemork.
-On 20th February 1944, the last shipment of heavy water from Rjukan to Germany was lost when the ferry carrying it across Lake Tinnsjö was also sabotaged.
+On 20th February 1944, the last shipment of heavy water from Rjukan to Germany was lost when the ferry carrying it across Lake Tinnsj\"o was sabotaged.
 This was the last time Rjukan people died in what Abraham Esau described as the ``Norwegian National Sport" of destroying heavy water plant.
-Norsk Hydro received no payment for the hevay water produced, and had suffered 16 million kroner of damage to the plant.
+Norsk Hydro received no payment for the heavy water produced, and had suffered 16 million kroner of damage to the plant.

 The effort to build a plant in Germany dragged on for the next year, mired in bitter price and patent disputes with I. G. Farben.
-The end of heavy water production caused severe difficulties for the experimental groups, and air dilution was downgrading existing stocks.
-Attempts were made to build a polishing plant using equipment looted from Norway.
+The failure to produce more heavy water caused severe difficulties for the experimental groups, and air dilution was downgrading existing stocks.
+Attempts were made to build a polishing plant to upgrade exisiting stocks using equipment looted from Norway.
 Air attacks on Hamburg and Berlin forced the evacuation of research labs to the countryside.

 Heisenberg and his team moved to Haigerloch, near the Swiss Border, where they hoped they could work in relative peace.
 The laboratory was constructed in the side of a cliff beneath an old church.
 They were still trying to achieve criticality with the B-VIII reactor when first contact was made with American forces: the fact-finding ``Alsos" group\cite{36}.
 With lingering worries about the German nuclear threat, and always mindful of post-war commercial competition and the fact that Haigerloch was to be in the French zone, an American army team dynamited the laboratory before handing the region over to their allies, who were just then entering in the town.